 Murray develops computer models of the dynamics and composition of the atmosphere, which he compares to NASA satellite data and other surface observations from around the world.
-He uses high-performance computing (HPC) systems, including the University’s BlueHive cluster, to simulate and predict how air pollution and the climate system influence each other.
+He uses high-performance computing (HPC) systems, including the University’s BlueHive cluster, to simulate and predict how air pollution and the climate systems influence each other.

 His recent focus has been on understanding atmospheric methane.
 Methane is both a major precursor for photochemical smog pollution and a powerful greenhouse gas.
 Historically unregulated, atmospheric methane levels have almost tripled since the Industrial Revolution.

 In 2015 New York State committed to 40 percent reductions in its greenhouse gas emissions by 2030 relative to 1990 in its Reforming the Energy Vision (REV) goals, which may target methane reductions from in-state sources.

 “A prerequisite for an effective regulatory control is to understand our current source types, totals and distribution, which remain uncertain,” Murray says.
 “We are in the process of developing an in-state surface monitoring network and modeling framework to relate observed methane to its emission location and type, to aide New York in meeting its greenhouse reduction goals.”

 What do microscopic phytoplankton in the ocean have to do with climate change and climate systems?

 Plenty, according to Tom Weber, who studies the role of the small plants in the ocean carbon cycle as part of an effort to understand global climate systems and the response to perturbations.